Abijeet/markdown-notes-doc/ui/editing-notes.md

 # An active note

+Once logged in this will be the page shown to the user and the main page from where the user can edit, add and delete his notes/tasks.

 ![Editing a notebook](https://raw.githubusercontent.com/Abijeet/markdown-notes-doc/master/img/editing-notebook.png)

-## Notes from the image
+## Notes on the image

 The numbers in the prefix of the headings below represent the numbers in the image.

 ### 1. Icons in the textbox

-A normal editor will display two icons - **Delete** and **Edit**.
-If a editor is inside a **Task** based list, it will also contain a **Checkbox** that denotes the state of the task.
+A normal task/note will display two icons - **Delete** and **Edit**.
+If a task/note is inside a **Task** based notebook, it will also contain a **Checkbox** that denotes the state of the task.
 When a user checks a checkbox, it tells the system that the user has finished that task.

-These icons will be only visible when the editor has focus.
+These icons will be only visible when the task has focus.

 ### 2. Note-level buttons

 #### a.
 Add new note

-Clicking on this button will add an editor at the bottom of all existing editor and will put the focus in the editor, so the user can begin typing immediately.
+Clicking on this button will add a note editor at the bottom of all existing tasks/notes and will put the focus in the editor, so the user can begin typing immediately.

 #### b.
 Settings